 How To Start An Art Business In 10 Simple Steps

-For all intents and purposes, you’re ready to see your art vision turning into a reality.
-Of course, you wouldn’t mind making lots of money in the process, isn’t that right?
+You’re ready to see your art vision turning into a reality.
+Of course, you wouldn’t mind making much money in the process, right?

 Well, there is no better time than now to monetize your artistic skills:

-Nowadays, millions of people live inside their laptops rather than on the outside.
+Nowadays, millions of people live inside their laptops rather than outside.

 As a result, artists don’t have to try that hard to market their art locally: